CDrummond/musicip/README.md

 ### Running

-5. Call `scripts/server.sh` to start MusicMagicMixer headless, if not already running
+5. Call `scripts/server.sh start` to start MusicMagicMixer headless, if not already running
 6. Start `proxy/mip-proxy.py`
 7. Start LMS (must be started after MusicIP, and therefore also after `mip-proxy.py`)
 8. Configure LMS to use port 10003 for MIP (or whatever value used for `"mip":"port"` in `config.json`)

+*NOTE* `mip-proxy.py` is not required if using my [MusicIP DSTM Mixer](https://github.com/CDrummond/lms-mipmixer) as this handles the path and file extension conversion itself.

 ## Raspberry Pi installation